talktogproject/ethicsteacher/endto-during.md

 4. [After Data Collection](endto-after.md)
 5. [Section II Quiz (on Qualtrics)](https://oxfordeducation.eu.qualtrics.com/jfe/form/SV_bPHRKTydLSyDzRH) *password required*

-## During Data Collection
+## Implementing Your Study

 If you [planned your study well](endto-before.md), then the procedures to recruit participants, inform them about the study, and obtain their consent should be clear and easy to follow.

-Research staff or students doing data collection are adequately trained to carry out the study, and protocols are in place to make sure that study implementation proceeds smoothly.
+### **Training your research staff & students**

+It is important that all staff involved in the project are aware of the above procedures and why they are being done.
+Taking research ethics and/or data privacy courses offered by your organization or referring them to this ethics course are good places to start.

 ### Ongoing consent and renewal of consent